 Results of Sentinel-2 scene change detection: the red and orange areas represent the flooded part of the field; the surrounding fields are green, meaning they avoided the damage.
 California flooding, February 2017.

 How to run change detection in LandViewer

-There are two ways you can launch the tool and start finding differences on multi-temporal satellite images: by clicking the right menu icon “Analysis tools” or from the Comparison slider ‒ whichever is more convenient.
-Currently, change detection is performed on optical (passive) satellite data only; addition of the algorithms for active remote sensing data is scheduled for future updates.
+There are two ways to start the tool and start finding differences in multi-temporal satellite images: by clicking on the right menu icon «Analysis tools» or on the Comparison slider, whichever is more convenient.
+Currently, the detection of changes is made only in optical satellite data (passive); The addition of algorithms for active remote sensing data is scheduled for future updates.